A transaction is an agreement between a buyer and seller about a deal. The deal will involve cash for a product or service.

 What is a transaction?

-A transaction is usually thought of as the process of a buyer handing over cash in exchange for a product or service.
+A transaction is a buyer handing over cash in exchange for a product or service.
 But this isn’t always the case.

-A transaction is an agreement between a buyer and seller to exchange a product or service in exchange for money.
-Agreement means that the product or service can be delivered at a later date.
-Likewise, the payment can be made at a later point in time.
+A transaction is an agreement between a buyer and seller.
+It is the exchange a product or service in exchange for money.
+In an agreement, one can deliver the product or service at a later date.
+Likewise, one can make the payment later.

-The tricky part of a transaction in accounting is usually the date that a transaction gets recorded at.
-In most cases, a transaction is completed within the same date.
-For example, if you were to head to the supermarket and buy an apple, you would hand over $2 and leave the store with your apple.
+The tricky part of a transaction in accounting is the date that a transaction gets recorded at.
+In general, people complete transactions within the same date.
+For example, say you are at the supermarket and buy an apple.
+You hand over $2 and leave the store with your apple.
 The date of payment and date of receival of goods and service would be the same.

-- You purchase a washing machine by 12-month installations
+- You buy a washing machine by 12-month installations

-- You purchase a huge piece of machinery and promise to make payment within 90 days
+- You buy a huge piece of machinery and promise to make payment within 90 days

-Therefore, the date that a transaction gets recorded depends on whether you’re using accrual or cash accounting.
+Thus the date of a transaction depends on whether you’re using accrual or cash accounting.